 Effect of Surrounding Bodies on Wind Flow

-While the ASCE 7 code provides analytical rules that take into account the presence of surrounding objects, such as hills or other high and low rise buildings, a more detailed analysis of effects of certain obstacles on the wind flow can be advantageous to engineers.
+While the ASCE 7 code provides analytical rules that take into account the presence of surrounding objects, such as hills or other high- and low-rise buildings, a more detailed analysis of the effects of certain obstacles on the wind flow can be advantageous to engineers.
 A CFD simulation can be used to predict and measure effects such as wake characteristics, vortex formation, tunnel throttling, and wind speed and direction at the building of interest.

 Turbulence and Vortex Formation and Effects

 Given the correct conditions, turbulent instabilities in the flow can develop, deviating the behavior from the analytical laminar case.
 Corners, discontinuities and high wind speed—among other factors—can trigger seemingly random movements in the flow.
 Designers can use CFD to predict such phenomena, measure their pressure effects, and assess if it poses a threat to the safety or performance of the building.

 A more advanced type of simulation, fluid-structure interaction analysis allows engineers to take into account the flexibility of the structure and its subsequent deformation due to flow pressure forces.
 In this way, the analyst can accurately predict dynamical instabilities, unstable motion or dangerous vibration modes induced by the wind load.